docligot/object_counter/readme.md

-# Count Dots In An Image
+# Count Objects In An Image

-This uses code from https://stackoverflow.com/questions/38619382/how-to-count-objects-in-image-using-python to count dots in an image.
+These code snippets allow counting of objects in an image.

-##
+## Use-case: Counting Dots

 Original image: